ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book: __Under contract with SIAM for manuscript delivery in 2021 and publication in 2022__.
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL/releases/tag/v0.2.3) (open source, MIT License, Creative Commons License)
-      - If you're using the Chapter 3 stuff in the notebook you might want to use the [IJulia notebook Master Branch](https://github.com/ctkelley/NotebookSIAMFANL).
-It has the new stuff and is not likely to break things in the older version of the package __today__.
+      Versons __0.3.1__ of the notebook and package run correctly and (for now) the tagged version of the package should run with either version 0.3.1 or 0.3.2 of the notebook.
    3. This package (MIT License)<br>

 ## Readme Contents: